-I’ve been exclusively pumping breast milk for over two years.
-Neither of my twins could nurse at birth because they were born incredibly fragile at 27 weeks gestation.
+I’ve been exclusively pumping for over two years.
+Neither of my twins could nurse at birth because they were born at 27 weeks gestation.
 I managed to establish a milk supply for twins by relying solely on a breast pump.

 Micah and Zachary were born via emergency c-section, each weighing just over two pounds.
-I did not see my babies when they were born.
-They were taken out of my body and whisked away to the NICU to fight for their lives.
-Intense fear and guilt clouded feelings of happiness.
+I did not get to see them when they were born as they were whisked away to the NICU.
+Intense fear and guilt clouded feelings of joy.

 Hours later, when my breast pump finally arrived, I began the routine of pumping for 20 minutes every two hours around the clock.
 I didn’t make a single drop of milk in over 24 hours.
-My twins’ care team explained that if my milk didn’t come in soon, my premature babies would be fed formula.
-More than 48 hours after giving birth, I was so relieved when the smallest drops of colostrum dribbled down into the plastic pumping bottles.
+My twins’ care team explained that if my milk didn’t come in, my premature babies would be fed formula.
+No one mentioned the option of pasteurized donor milk and I didn’t know to ask.
+More than 48 hours after giving birth, colostrum finally arrived.

 By the time Micah and Zachary were six weeks old, my milk supply was well-established and I had plenty of milk for both of them.
-But, our NICU insisted on adding a bovine-based formula-fortifier to my breast milk to boost the caloric and nutritional content.
-Neither of my twins responded well to the formula-fortifier, which caused them severe constipation, frequent bouts of emesis and life-threatening breathing episodes.
-Tragically, Micah developed necrotizing enterocolitis and became critically ill.
+A bovine-based formula-fortifier was added to my milk to boost the caloric and nutritional content.
+Neither of my twins responded well to the fortifier and they experienced constipation, frequent bouts of emesis, and terrifying breathing episodes.
+Tragically, Micah developed necrotizing enterocolitis (NEC) and became critically ill.

 I continued my round-the-clock pumping schedule, through intense uncertainty.
 The one way I could nurture my fragile babies was by giving them my milk.
-Making milk was my one source of empowerment, when all of my motherly duties and responsibilities were taken away and given to clinicians.
+Making milk was my one source of empowerment, when all of my motherly responsibilities had to be handed over to clinicians.

-Throughout Micah’s 10-month hospitalization, I continued to pump milk for Micah and Zachary.
-Neither of my twins learned to breastfeed, so I exclusively relied on a breast pump to nourish their little bodies.
-Tragically, due to complications from necrotizing enterocolitis, we lost Micah when the boys were 11 months old.
+Throughout Micah’s hospitalization, I continued to pump milk for Micah and Zachary.
+Neither of my twins learned how to nurse, so I exclusively relied on a breast pump to nourish their little bodies.
+Tragically, due to complications from necrotizing enterocolitis, we lost Micah when the twins were 11 months old.
 Despite our tragic loss, and the hell that I watched Micah endure, my body somehow managed to continue to make milk.

 We just celebrated Micah and Zachary’s second birthday, and I am still exclusively pumping.
 When Micah was critically ill, I couldn’t hold him for four months straight.
-But, I could nourish him with my milk, and that was an amazing gift.
+But, I could nourish him with my milk, and that was a profound gift.

 Micah is gone, but my milk supply that I built for twins is not.
-I have donated breast milk to families who have adopted children and tomilk banks who pasteurize the milk for fragile hospitalized babies.
-Providing breast milk for my babies and other babies in need, brings me great peace.
-Losing a child is one of the most tragic losses anyone can experience.
+I have donated my milk to families who have adopted children and to milk banks who pasteurize the milk for fragile hospitalized babies like mine at risk of NEC.
+Providing breast milk for my babies and other babies in need, brings me a sense of peace.
 My heart will forever ache to have Micah back in my arms.
-Yet, I am blessed.
+Still, I am grateful.
 In my lowest of lows, when I felt like I had nothing to give, I could still give my milk.
 My milk gave my babies life, other babies love, and my devastated soul, peace.